Russell-Waterhouse/blog/content/post/web_stack.md

 Not nearly as popular as Vue or Angular when looking at NPM downloads.
 Disqualified for not enough popularity today.

+### Other Solutions

+#### HTMX

+I like HTMX, and it has a place in my toolbox.
+However, it's not complex enough to make a twitter clone, and for that reason it's not a part of this conversation.
+Same goes for other minimal solutions like it, such as AlpineJS.

 ## The Dilemma